llinauer/rnn_101/README.md

 Now for the actual training.
 The training logic is quite straightforward and does not differ from how you would train a feed-forward NN.
 First, we instantiate our RNN model, then load the data and do some house-keeping for the logs.
 The training loop also does not do anything fancy; loop over the train dataset in batches (a torch DataLoader object), calculate the loss, backprop the gradients, etc.
 The loss function is just Cross Entropy implemented in a slightly different way to handle one-hot encodings.
  The only special thing here is our validation metric.
 I don't just calculate the loss on the validation dataset (which is interesting, but does not really tell you how good the model is performing), but also the accuracy.
 And to calculate the accuracy, you actually need to unfold the RNN.
 This is done with the `sample_from_rnn` function in `misc.py`.
 And that's it.
 We can now let our RNNs loose!

 Training code is in the `train.py`.
 You can run it with:

+    python3 rnn/train.py

+There are several command-line arguments for setting training parameters, hyper-parameters or paths.
+E.g. you can choose the number of training epochs via the train.n_epochs arg:

-    python3 train.py
+    python3 rnn/train.py train.n_epochs=300

+For a complete set of command-line args, see [Configs](#configs)

 <br/>
 <br/>